hilaryp/PNC_tools/README.md

 ## plt2csv.py

 This script takes a Plotnik file (.plt or .pll) created by FAVE-extract and converts it to a .csv file.
 All plotnik codes are translated into more user-friendly labels.
+Original code by [Kyle Gorman](https://github.com/kylebgorman). @kylebgorman

 ### Usage
 Single file: